 This is what matters to God.

-I really don’t care how you feel about Santa.
+So, truth is, it really doesn’t matter how you feel about Santa.
 Or Harry Potter.
 Or even Disney, for that matter.

-I care about whether or not your kids—and your family—are sharing what what matters most to a world that so desperately needs the HOPE and PEACE only He can offer.
+What matters is whether or not your kids—and your family—are sharing what what matters most to a world that so desperately needs the hope and peace only He can offer.
 To the family member who drives you crazy.
 To the single mother who wonders where dinner is coming from.
 To the clerk at the store who has been instructed to say that thing that offends you.

 They may not say it out loud, but all of them are crying out, like Charlie Brown, “Can’t somebody show me what Christmas is really all about?”
-Our job is to be Linus and say, “Yes, I can.”
+Our job is to be Linus, who walks onto the dark stage and says what we should all be saying this Christmas.
+“Lights, please.”